 impose different actions or penalties based on the same findings or on additional findings

-if arecommended for dismissal from a graduate program can a different program, and establish conditions associated with this change, if any.
+determine if a student recommended for dismissal from a graduate program can switch to a different program, and establish conditions associated with this change, if any.

-For MS students and students in the first year of the biomedical PhD program, review as well as all recommendations will originate with GP-CAPS.GP-CAPS may:
+For M.S. students and students in the first year of the biomedical Ph.D. program, progress reviews as well as all recommendations will originate with GP-CAPS.
+For these students, GP-CAPS may:

 determine that the student has met standard and advances to the next semester of the curriculum